DuzeFan/smgeecure/README.md

 # smgeecure
 This is an R package for fitting marginal semiparametric mixture cure models for clustered survival data.
 - Two semiparametric mixture cure models are implemented: the *marginal accelerated failure time mixture cure* (**AFTMC**) model and the *marginal proportional hazards mixture cure* (**PHMC**) model.
+- Installation can be done locally after downloading the package manually from this github website.
+We have also uploaded this package to the Comprehensive R Archive Network (CRAN) at \url{https://cran.r-project.org} so that it can be downloaded as a standard R package using R command  **install.packages("smgeecure")**.

 ## Package description and included main functions